Donald Fraser (geologist)

-Donald Gordon Fraser (born 30 October 1949 in Edinburgh, Scotland) is Emeritus Professor at the Department of Earth Sciences at Oxford University, aFellow of Worcester College, Oxford, and in 2008-09 held the office of Senior Proctor within the University.
+Donald Gordon Fraser (born 30 October 1949 in Edinburgh, Scotland) is Emeritus Professor at the Department of Earth Sciences at Oxford University, a Fellow of Worcester College, Oxford, and in 2008-09 held the office of Senior Proctor within the University.

 Career

 Fraser served as a junior research fellow at Merton College, Oxford between 1974 and 1976, and as a Fellow on the governing body of Wolfson College, Oxford 1977-78.
 In 1976, he began to lecture at the university in geochemistry, a position he held until his professorship in 1996.
 He also served as assistant professor in mineralogy at Columbia University in 1976.
 He served as chairman of the Faculty of Earth Sciences 1985 to 1988 and again in 1999-2001, along with the Fraser Committee on the future structure of science in Oxford in the late eighties.
 In 2006, he became a member of Oxford's University Council, elected unopposed, and served as senior proctor in the 2008-09 year.
 He was a tutorial fellow in geology at Worcester College, Oxford.